Chromatic symmetric function of graphs from Borcherds algebras: multicoloring and -chromatic symmetric functions

-We have the following expression for $\bold k$-chromatic symmetric function whose proof is immediate from the definition.
-We note that, this is the extension of \eqref{defgenchr} to the case of chromatic symmetric functions.
+We have the following expression for the $\bold k$-chromatic symmetric functions whose proof is immediate from the definition.
+We note that this is the extension of \eqref{defgenchr} to the case of chromatic symmetric functions.